 Back in the day, when people asked you how you felt about building Pinterest, your reply was a visual of a Venn diagram, caught between terror and joy.
 That sums up my Pinterest problems.
 But you didn’t quit.
 In fact, your family told you, “If you don’t bet on yourself, nobody else will.”
 I’m taking your family’s advice and taking it upon myself to speak up.
 This tiny David going up against Goliath.
 As a creator, I’ve got to tell Pinterest this is wrong.

-Pinterest IPO – The Shift
+Pinterest Goes Public – The IPO

 Last year Pinterest went public.
 I get it, you need to show a profit to shareholders quarter after quarter.
 (Disclosure, I am one of those people who bought Pinterest stock at the beginning.
 I’m thrilled the stock price increased about 250%.
 I’m not thrilled my copyrighted work was used for capital gains.)

-At that time, I think 3-5 brands were signed up for pin-making at The Pin Factory.
+Back then I think 3-5 brands were signed up for pin-making at The Pin Factory.
 Within a couple of months, you had 25 brands.
 Pretty soon, it exploded.
 Now there are thousands upon thousands of brands that use Pinterest for Business.
 You call them Pinterest Partners.

 Pinterest doesn’t say much about the auto-tagging feature and shoppable pins online, in fact, they’ve even changed the name to Collections Ads (sounds less sleazy doesn’t it?).
 But from what I’ve researched artificial intelligence technology analyzes and recognizes brand products and finds matching products (or similar) in the images that people like me pin.
-An advertiser can tag up to 25 items per image.
+An advertiser can tag up to 25 items to sell per image.
 It’s very interesting that you have press releases on EVERYTHING BUT auto-tagging creators’ work.

 So wait, Kyla, you’re basically telling me that Pinterest is the ultimate marketing tool for e-commerce?